boozallen/sdp-libraries/libraries/git/README.md

 ---
-description: Allows you to map a branching strategy to specific pipeline actions when using Public GitHub, GitLab or GitHub Enterprise
+description: Allows you to map a branching strategy to specific pipeline actions when using Public GitHub, GitLab, or GitHub Enterprise
 ---

 # Git

 This library is unique in that rather than provide functional step implementations, it provides methods that help with the business logic defined within pipeline templates.

-**Note** It also provides additional functionality that can be useful for library developers to get scm metadata or interact with a remote Gitlab or GitHub repository.
+**Note** It also provides additional functionality that can be useful for library developers to get SCM metadata or interact with a remote GitLab or GitHub repository.

 ## Configuration